This Is Not That: Spiritual Growth

 I listed all of these passages to say: when Paul states: “Circumcision counts for nothing” in Galatians 5:6. he isn’t scorning spiritual practices—he’s freeing us from using them as a means for progress.

-He says it again in Philippians 3:12: “Not that I have already obtained all this, but I press on to take hold of that for which Christ Jesus took hold of me.”
+which is why Philippians 3:12 says: “Not that I have already obtained all this, but I press on to take hold of that for which Christ Jesus took hold of me.”

-His pressing on isn’t ambition—it’s awakening.
+Paul’s pressing on isn’t ambition—it’s awakening.
 He’s grasping the One who’s already grasped him.
-In short: growth isn’t climbing toward Christ; it’s realizing you’ve been wrapped up in Him the whole time.

-Even Hebrews, a letter obsessed with maturity, says, “We who have believed enter that rest” (Hebrews 4:3).
+What does that look like?
+“We who have believed enter that rest” (Heb 4:3).

 So when someone says, “Grace is opposed to earning, not effort,” you can smile and say, “Grace is opposed to both.”